linode/docs/docs/guides/databases/mysql/how-to-work-with-mysql-subqueries/index.md

 8 rows in set (0.00 sec)
 {{< /output >}}

-1. After setting up the database and the related tables, you'll now implement the different subqueries in MySQL.
+After setting up the database and the related tables, you can now implement the different subqueries in MySQL.

-## How to use a Correlated Subquery
+## How to Use a Correlated Subquery

-1. A correlated subquery is a type of nested query that uses the values from the outer query.
+A correlated subquery is a type of nested query that uses the values from a parent query.
 These kinds of queries reference the parent query with a column.
-This means that the inner query is executed once for each row in the main query.
+The nested query is executed once for each row in the parent query.

-1. In the example below, you will run an outer query that selects all customers.
+The example below presents a query that selects all customers.
 Inside the query, there is a correlated subquery that fetches the total sales amount for each customer from the `sales` table.

-1. To run the correlated subquery, type the command below:
+1. Run the example query:

         SELECT
         customer_id,